Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Simulation study and discussion

 \subsection{Accuracy}

-In this section, we study the changepoint detection problem for Gaussian model where numerous literature can be found tackling this issue.
-We construct our candidates set $\widehat\gGamma$ as a collection of some cutting-edge estimators with implemented R packages and these ones are also regarded as the competitors of our estimator ES.
-More precisely, the competing packages we consider are: \texttt{PSCBS}, which implements the CBS procedure proposed in \cite{PMID:15475419}; \texttt{cumSeg}, which performs the method given by \cite{10.1093/bioinformatics/btq647}; \texttt{changepoint}, which implements the PELT approach provided by \cite{Killick_2012}; \texttt{StepR}, which implements the SMUCE given by \cite{Frick2013MultiscaleCP}; \texttt{Segmentor3IsBack}, which implements CL proposed by \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017}); \texttt{wbs}, which implements the wild binary segmentation methodology proposed in \cite{Fryzlewicz2014}; \texttt{FDRSeg}, which implements the approach given in \cite{2016fdr}; \texttt{robseg}, which implements the procedure proposed by \cite{ChaDetectOut}.
-We would like to study the performance of our estimator ES based on the selection among these state-of-art ones.

-We follow the test signals considered by \cite{Fryzlewicz2014} and then by \cite{ChaDetectOut} which involves 5 different formats of signals with length from $n=140$ to 2048: (1) \texttt{blocks}, (2) \texttt{fms}, (3) \texttt{mix}, (4) \texttt{teeth10} and (5) \texttt{stairs10}.
-The specific settings of these signals including the sample sizes and noise standard deviations are given in Appendix B of \cite{Fryzlewicz2014}.
-Following the experiments done in \cite{ChaDetectOut}, we also consider an additional signal setting by changing the standard deviation of (2) \texttt{fms} from 0.3 into 0.2, which is also one of the settings studied in \cite{Frick2013MultiscaleCP}.
-An example of one profile of the simulated data and the underlying signals $\bsg^{*}$ are plotted in Figure~\ref{six-signal}.
-For each signal, the experiment has been replicated 1000 times.
-The results are shown in Table~\ref{result-1}.
-The performance of each estimator is stated as follows.
+In this section, we study the changepoint detection problem for the Gaussian model, a topic extensively explored in the literature.
+We construct our candidate set $\widehat\gGamma$ as a collection of cutting-edge estimators implemented in R packages, which also serve as competitors to our estimator, ES.
+Specifically, the competing packages considered are: \texttt{PSCBS}, implementing the CBS procedure from \cite{PMID:15475419}; \texttt{cumSeg}, based on the method in \cite{10.1093/bioinformatics/btq647}; \texttt{changepoint}, implementing the PELT approach from \cite{Killick_2012}; \texttt{StepR}, implementing SMUCE from \cite{Frick2013MultiscaleCP}; \texttt{Segmentor3IsBack}, implementing CL proposed by \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017}); \texttt{wbs}, implementing wild binary segmentation from \cite{Fryzlewicz2014}; \texttt{FDRSeg}, based on the approach in \cite{2016fdr}; and \texttt{robseg}, implementing the procedure from \cite{ChaDetectOut}.
+We aim to evaluate the performance of our estimator, ES, through comparison with these state-of-the-art methods.
+We follow the test signals used by \cite{Fryzlewicz2014} and later by \cite{ChaDetectOut}, which include five different signal formats with lengths ranging from $n=140$ to 2048: (1) \texttt{blocks}, (2) \texttt{fms}, (3) \texttt{mix}, (4) \texttt{teeth10}, and (5) \texttt{stairs10}.
+The specific settings of these signals, including sample sizes and noise standard deviations, are provided in Appendix B of \cite{Fryzlewicz2014}.
+Following the experiments in \cite{ChaDetectOut}, we also consider an additional setting by changing the standard deviation of (2) \texttt{fms} from 0.3 to 0.2, as studied in \cite{Frick2013MultiscaleCP}.
+An example of a simulated data profile along with the underlying signals $\bsg^{*}$ is shown in Figure~\ref{six-signal}.
+For each signal, the experiment was replicated 1000 times.
+The results are presented in Table~\ref{result-1}, and the performance of each estimator is described as follows.

 CBS and cumSeg.
 The CBS and cumSeg in general behave poorly compared with other procedures.
 The CBS only has satisfactory performance of detecting changes for \texttt{blocks} and \texttt{fms} ($\sigma=0.2$) but it turns out CBS always results in a relatively large empirical risk $\widehat R_{n}(\cdot)$.
 Except acceptable performance for \texttt{fms} ($\sigma=0.2$) and \texttt{stairs10}, cumSeg always tends to underestimate the number of changes and also yields an estimator with quite large empirical risk.